bico83/manga_downloader/README.md

 ```

-## Finding your favorite mangas
+## Download your favorite mangas
-1. Open the manga_creator.py file
-2. Go to the main section
-3. Replace the source parameter by the link of your favorite manga in http://kissmanga.nl
-4. Replace the destination parameter by a folder name to store the downloaded manga
+Two parameters are enabled:

+-p, --path: This is the folder where the chapters will be stored

+-l, --link: The link to the manga in Kissmanga, e.g.: http://kissmanga.nl/manga/chainsaw-man

+Example:

+\>python manga_creator.py --path C:\chainsaw-man --link http://kissmanga.nl/manga/chainsaw-man

 > ##### Downloading Collections
 >